nosilver4u/s3-image-optimizer/readme.txt

 Now that we have that cleared up, let's get down to business.
 You need 2 plugins to make this work:  S3 Image Optimizer, and the [EWWW Image Optimizer](https://wordpress.org/plugins/ewww-image-optimizer/).
 Then...

-* Make sure you have configured EWWW I.O. with the settings you want to use.
+* Make sure you have configured EWWW IO with the settings you want to use.
 * [Setup your AWS access keys](https://docs.ewww.io/article/61-creating-an-amazon-web-services-aws-user), and then enter your access keys on the S3 IO settings page and save to confirm them.
 * Enter the buckets you wish to optimize in the appropriate text area.
 Leave it empty to have the plugin optimize all your buckets.
 * You may also define constants to restrict S3 IO to a specific bucket and/or sub-folder: S3_IMAGE_OPTIMIZER_BUCKET and S3_IMAGE_OPTIMIZER_FOLDER.
 These override the bucket list on the settings page, and will look like this (note the lack of leading/trailing slashes on the folder setting):